mfofhofp2/One-Period-Model/README.md

 Testing $(v_1,v_2)=(10,0)$: the first three bounds pass, but $30(10)-20(0)=300>250$ — **violated**.
 Solving the underlying linear system directly for this $(v_1,v_2)$ confirms $c=-0.25<0$, matching exactly.

 Testing $(v_1,v_2)=(8,3)$: $3\ge0$ ✓, $8\ge4.5$ ✓, $8\ge5$ ✓, $30(8)-20(3)=240\le250$ ✓ — all four pass, so this pair is arbitrage-free.

+## Why this matters for extending further

+The same recipe — one more reference outcome, one more row/column in the determinant — extends to any number of strikes $K_1<\cdots<K_n$.
+The row-reduction pattern seen throughout (subtracting row 1 to zero out a column, then repeating on the shrinking minor) stays mechanical regardless of how large the matrix gets, though the joint bound analogous to Step 3's condition will involve more cross-terms with each additional strike.